Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Ryokan KANADE: A beautiful ryokan featuring bright and spacious rooms decked out in traditional style.
 The higher-end rooms feature a private Japanese stone garden to capture some zen moments amidst the stress of travelling.

 - Ryokan Inn Yoshida-sanso: Occupying a former royal residence, this 4.5-star property is one of the most unique top-end hotels in Kyoto.
-The setting could hardly be more perfect, nestled in its own leafy corner of Kyoto and pushing forward tremendous views of the cityscape and surrounding mountains.
+The setting could hardly be more perfect, nestled in its own leafy corner of the city and pushing forward tremendous views of the cityscape and surrounding mountains.

 ✔ Best district to stay for escaping the buzz of central Kyoto for nature